 The MA in Critical Studies degree program requires 45 credits of graduate study.
 The MA in Design Systems degree program requires 40 credits of graduate study.
 Requirements for majors and course descriptions are available at www.pnca.edu.
-The Graduate program does not accept transfer credit.
-Changing programs within the Graduate program is only available with the approval of the Academic Dean and the Dept. Chairs.
+The Graduate program may accept Transfer credit on a limited basis.
+Changing programs within the Graduate program is only available with approval of the Dept. Chairs.
 These exceptions may affect a students financial aid package and/or requirements to complete the degree.

-BFA DEGREE REQUIREMENTS
+BEA DEGREE REQUIREMENTS

-A minimum of 120 credits is required to earn the Bachelor of Fine Arts degree (121 credits if required to take the 'First Year Seminar course').
-For all majors this includes: 75 (76) in studio, 30 in Liberal Arts and Sciences, and 15 in Art History.
-Of the studio credits, 15 (16) are required courses in the Foundation program, at least 36 are the required courses in the studio major, and the remainder are available for studio electives.
-Requirements for majors and course descriptions are available at www.pnca.edu.
+A minimum of 121 credits is required to earn the Bachelor of Fine Arts degree.
+For all majors this includes: 76 in studio, 30 in Liberal Arts and Sciences, and 15 in Art History.
+Of the studio credits, 16 are required courses in the Foundation program, at least 36 are the required courses in the studio major, and the remainder are available for studio electives.
 A minimum two-year residency at the College is required.